ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

 # Town Map Editing - HGSS
 The Town Map in Heart Gold is located solely within the Poké Gear, a departure from some previous games where the Town Map is a key item that gets a very large area to mess around on.
 Because of this, the region is actually relatively cramped to start out with--Kanto makes a few sacrifices to nicely fit into the 32x32 blocks that the game uses--every square that the town map has corresponds to a 32x32 grid block, hence the reason that glitches like tweaking work in Platinum to go out of bounds and access the islands for Shaymin, Darkrai, and Cresselia.

 In this tutorial, I look to turn Johto & a little of Kanto into Hoenn.
-While the images are included here strictly as examples of what you can do, I ask that you refrain from copying my images (at least while I am still an active hacker, actively developing for my own hack).
+While the images are included here as examples of what you can do, I ask that you refrain from copying my images (at least while I am still an active hacker, actively developing for my own hack).
 Otherwise, just let me know if you want to use resources and we can talk.

 ## Prerequisites
 - Comfortability with hex editing (and I mean comfortability, this gets pretty intense) and interpreting data